About Mustard Greens

 What is the lysine-arginine ratio of Mustard Greens?

-The lysine-arginine ratio of Mustard Greens is 0.96.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Mustard Greens is 0.96, calculated from 159.00mg lysine and 165.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost